wavesjs/waves-audio/docs/api.md

 This function is called by the msater and allows the engine for synchronizing (seeking) to the current transport position and to return its next position.
-If the engine returns Infinity or -Infinity, it is not called again until it is resynchronized by the transport or it calls resyncEnginePosition().
+If the engine returns Infinity or -Infinity, it is not called again until it is resynchronized by the transport or it calls resetNextPosition.

 Advance engine position (transported interface)